Bronze statue of a seated man in a hat holding a walking stick on a stone plinth surrounded by potted plants.

 Poetry

-Early Gaelic poets such as Aogán Ó Rathaille, Eoghan Rua Ó Súilleabháin (1748‑1784) and Edward Walsh (1805‑1850) hailed from the hills.
+Early Gaelic poets such as Aogán Ó Rathaille, Eoghan Rua Ó Súilleabháin (1748–1784), and Edward Walsh (1805–1850) hailed from these hills.
 Modern voices like Bernard O’Donoghue continue the literary lineage.
-Statues in Gneeveguilla commemorate poet‑musician Eamon Kelly and the broader artistic community.
+A statue in Gneeveguilla commemorates poet-musician Eamon Kelly, standing as a tribute to the broader artistic community.

 Nature & Wildlife